 Made up of 12 islands and multiple smaller islets, the Dodecanese islands are a paradise for travelers who enjoy the outdoors.
 Discover ancient Greek towns, scuba diving locations, and green hills for hiking and cycling.
 One thing is for sure: there will never be a dull moment while island-hopping in this region.

 The Ionian Islands

 Popular islands: Corfu (Kerkyra), Kefalonia, Paxos, Zakynthos.

 Located along Greece’s west coast, the Ionian islands are heavily influenced by their Italian heritage.
 Many of them still go by both their Italian and Greek names.
+One of the most iconic of these islands is Corfu.
 With charming Old Towns and unspoiled beaches, the Ionian islands are possibly the most exquisite of them all.